headphonejames/you-are-interesting-hugo/content/en/how.md

 ---
 It began as a very simple idea.
 It seemed like low hanging fruit with great potential.
 An experiment that might scratch my itch for fun and connection at a tech conference.

 I proceeded to workshop this idea with a lot of people.
-First and foremost, I collaborated with my wife, who helped give this idea concrete shape.
+First and foremost, I collaborated with my wife Cristina, who helped give this idea concrete shape.
 The great ideas from many friends and co-workers added depth and created a ton more work.

 After many additional conversations, it became clear that: